 2) Norvan SL Insulated Hoody when going into the alpine.

-3) Nuclei FL Jacket when the temperature drops.
+3) Nuclei FL Jacket or any other Arc’teryx Insulated Jacket for when the temperature drops.

 4) Norvan SL Shoes for any light and fast missions.